Regular functions return only one, single value (or nothing).

 The function code execution hasn’t started yet:

-The result of next() is always an object with two properties:
+next() is always an object with two properties:value: the yielded value.done:trueif the function code has finished, otherwisefalse.

 For instance, here we create the generator and get its first yielded value: